 Attendance must be maintained as stated in the student's enrollment agreement, if student expects to graduate by scheduled graduation date.
 To report an absence the student may call-in the same day prior to the beginning of class.
 Students are required to make-up for the lessons, and exams missed due to absenteeism.
 However, the made-up work by the student will not provide credit for hours or operations if not physically performed within the school premises.
 If the student is absent for ten (10) consecutive days, the school will withdraw him/ her.
 The instructor in charge will review excessive tardiness or absences with the student to determine possible corrective action to the issue on hand.
 Student hours and operations once properly earned by the student will not be taken away from the student records based on disciplinary actions by the school.
 Clock-in time is rounded to the nearest half (1/2) hour.
-Once theory classes have begun (by eight minutes), students will not be allowed to clock-in and receive credit only for hours specified on their enrollment agreement.
-Students are not allowed to make-up hours by staying late or arriving early or attending school on days the student is not scheduled to attend.
+Once theory classes have begun (by eight minutes), students will not be allowed to enter the classroom, but will receive credit for applied effort by assignment only.
+Students must wait to clock-in.
+Students will be allowed to clock-in and receive credit only for hours specified on their enrollment agreement.
+Students are not allowed to attend.
 Credit time starts at 8:30 am although the school may be open earlier.
 No student may receive credit for more than ten (10) hours per day.